'Sieg heil to that': Auckland mayoral hopeful John Tamihere's response to racism

 Auckland mayoral candidate John Tamihere is being slammed for using the words "sieg heil" during a heated political debate with Phil Goff.

-A 20 second excerpt of the conversation circulating on Twitter shows Tamihere responding to Goff's comment about enjoying Auckland for its multiculturalism with the words "I say sieg heil to that".
+A 20 second edited excerpt of the conversation circulating on Twitter shows Tamihere responding to Goff's comment about enjoying Auckland for its multiculturalism with the words "I say sieg heil to that".

 "I love this city for its diversity and we won't put up with the sort of nonsense that we get from racists coming into this country to tell us that multiculturalism doesn't work," Goff says.

-Host Martin Bradbury then asks Tamihere what he wishes for the grandchildren of Auckland to which he replies "I say sieg heil to that".
+Host Martyn Bradbury then asks Tamihere what he wishes for the grandchildren of Auckland to which he replies "I say sieg heil to that".

+In the extended version of the debate online, Goff replies "ha ha just like the Nazis?
+What do you mean by that, what do you mean by that?
+That's weird."

+Tamihere went on to say that he had "never heard such a prepared speech delivered so boringly".

-When asked by the Herald this afternoon what he meant by using those words, Tamihere said he was calling Goff a dictator.
+When asked by the Herald this afternoon what he meant by using those words, Tamihere said he was calling Goff a dictator in regards to the conversation they had 12 minutes earlier.

 "Because he's a dictator.
 You go through the whole debate, it's in the context of a heated debate.
 You got to be very careful about having Phil Goff as a chief censor on how people can think, what they can say, where the can say it and all of it, that was the context of the issue of the banning of those Canadians coming to speak in Auckland.